COVID-19 pandemic in the Philippines: Elections

-The Commission on Elections suspended the nationwide voter registration on March 10, 2020, until the end of the month due to the COVID-19 pandemic.
-The registration period began on January 20, 2020, and was scheduled to run until September 30, 2021.
-The suspension was later extended to last until the end of April.
-The issuance of voters' certification is also suspended until further notice.
-The next national elections scheduled in the Philippines are in May 2022.
-The plebiscite to ratify legislation that proposes the partition of Palawan into three smaller provinces scheduled for May 2020 was also delayed due to the pandemic.
+On March 10, 2020, the Commission on Elections suspended nationwide voter registration until the end of the month due to the COVID-19 pandemic.
+The registration period began on January 20, 2020, and was originally scheduled to run until September 30, 2021.
+The suspension was later extended until the end of April.
+The issuance of voter certifications was also suspended until further notice.
+The plebiscite to ratify legislation proposing the partition of Palawan into three smaller provinces, initially scheduled for May 2020, was also delayed due to the pandemic.

 Misinformation and hoaxes

-After the initial outbreak of the COVID-19 pandemic in the Philippines, conspiracy theories, misinformation, and disinformation emerged online regarding the origin, scale, prevention, treatment, and various other aspects of the disease.
+After the initial outbreak of the COVID-19 pandemic in the Philippines, conspiracy theories, misinformation, and disinformation emerged online about the disease's origin, scale, prevention, treatment, and other aspects.